suchjs/vp-suchjs/docs/en/extTypes.md

 ### `:alphaNumericDash`

-Return a string consisting of numbers, English letters and underscores, and its definition method is `Such.define('alphaNumericDash','string','[48-57,97-122,65-90,95]') `, which is equivalent to limiting the code point range of unicode based on the string type.
+Return a string consisting of numbers, english letters and underscores, and its definition method is `Such.define('alphaNumericDash','string','[48-57,97-122,65-90,95]') `, which is equivalent to limiting the code point range of unicode based on the string type.
 Numbers, lowercase letters, uppercase letters, and underscores \_, which is equivalent to the `\w` character set of regular expressions.

 ```javascript
 Such.as(":lowercase"); // 'A9dkI_1'